History of Michael Conforto in Timeline

 Michael Conforto

-Michael Conforto, known as "Scooter", is a professional baseball outfielder currently playing for the Los Angeles Dodgers in MLB.
+Michael Thomas Conforto, nicknamed "Scooter", is an American professional baseball outfielder currently playing for the Los Angeles Dodgers in Major League Baseball (MLB).
 He previously played for the New York Mets and the San Francisco Giants.
-A notable MLB player, Conforto has established himself as a prominent outfielder throughout his career.
+His career has primarily been in MLB, where he has established himself as a professional outfielder.

-On March 1, 1993, Michael Thomas Conforto, later nicknamed "Scooter", was born.
-He would grow up to become a professional baseball outfielder.
+On March 1, 1993, Michael Thomas Conforto, nicknamed "Scooter", was born.
+He is currently an American professional baseball outfielder.

 Others born on this day/year

-In Game 4 of the 2015 World Series, Conforto hit two home runs, becoming the first rookie to homer twice in a world series game since Andruw Jones accomplished the feat in Game 1 of the 1996 World Series.
+Conforto's two home runs in Game 4 of the 2015 World Series made him the first rookie to homer twice in a world series game since Andruw Jones accomplished the feat in Game 1 of the 1996 World Series.

 2004: Little League World Series